paolostivanin/Snoop-Guard/README.md

-# WebMonit (alpha)
+# Snoop Guard (alpha)
-Receive a notification every time your webcam is being used
+Receive a notification every time your webcam and/or you microphone are being used

 # Todo list:
 * check whether a webcam is being used or not :white_check_mark: